Harry Potter belongs to J.K. Rowling, not me.

 It was late at night when Harry, Hermione and Remus left.
 When it was over with, the house was impervious to fire and most spell damage, and was unplotable.
 It had wards against any magical being that Harry didn't specify from being inside it.
 No matter how they entered, they would immediately be stunned, and would not wake up until they were out of the house or keyed into the ward.

 When they got back, Mr. and Mrs. Granger were waiting for them, and appeared nervous.
-"Hello, everyone," said Marissa.
+"Hello, everyone," greeted Marissa.
 "How'd it go?"

-"Great," said Hermione, beaming.
+"Great," answered Hermione, beaming.
 "I was able to put what I've learned in Ancient Runes to practical use."

-"We've rented a flat in Australia for six months," said Adam.
+"We've rented a flat in Australia for six months," explained Adam.
 "We'll be moving tomorrow morning."

 Hermione looked crestfallen, but was trying to act happy.
 "Oh, er, that's great.
 Did you use those names I recommended?"